 - Take a break if you are finding the constant demands hard to handle.
 As long as your little one is in a safe place and being cared for then there is no harm in leaving him/her for a short time so that you can recharge your batteries.

 Separation anxiety tends to fade naturally by about 4 years old.
 You can help to prepare children for changes that involve separation (such as going back to work or starting school) by reading books together – see these Books for helping children cope with change and Starting school books for ideas.
-If separation anxiety persists, you might need to teach your child some coping strategies.
+If separation anxiety persists, you might need to teach your child some coping strategies (check out this simple Finger Breathing idea as a starting point).
 Rarely, some older children experience separation anxiety disorder which can be accompanied by irrational fear that something bad will happen to parents when they are out of sight – seek help if you are worried.

 Found this helpful?
 Sign up for monthly positive parenting newsletters.